Charlotte Nursing Schools

 Master of Science in Nursing

-Master's students can choose from 3 major areas of study.
+Master's students can choose from various major areas of study.
 Nurse anesthesia is an accredited, collaborative program between UNCC and Carolinas Medical Center; graduates are eligible for the national certifying exam.
 Courses include pharmacology, pathophysiology, and diagnostics, all as they pertain to anesthesiology.
 A clinical residency is required.

 Another concentration option is advanced clinical nursing, which trains students to work as family nurse practitioners or adult-gerontology acute care nurse practitioners.
 Students may also select the nursing systems/population concentration, which has tracks in nurse educator, nurse administrator, and community and public health nursing.
 All classes in the nursing systems/population concentration are available through distance learning.